qiaoen17/tp/docs/UserGuide.md

 ### Command Line Interface (CLI)

-CLI is a programme that allows you to create, modify and delete files using a text-based display.
+CLI is a program that allows you to create, modify and delete files using a text-based display.
 In SETA, all you have to do is to type in the command box (red rectangle in the image below) and press enter to track your students and manage your questions and tutorials.